ShinjuGoenji/Falcon/hardware/modp_mkgm2/README.md

 | :----: | :----------: | :-------: | :--------: |
 |        | `gm` & `igm` | only `gm` | only `igm` |

-Because `MODP_MKGM2` is piplined in 2 stages, the calculation of `gm` and `igm` can be done one by one, as shown in the figure below.
+Because `MODP_MONTYMUL` is piplined in 5 stages, the calculation of `gm` and `igm` can be done one by one, as shown in the figure below.

 ![](./01_RTL/modp_mkgm2.png)